masasnakamura/2025_ACSNanosciAu_EXAFS/README.md

 <br>

 3. Run run_fit.py
+-->

 ## Contact
+Please cite the article above when you publish results using this code.
 If you have any question on the scripts, please feel free to contact the authors.